Nick Senzel Player Props: Reds vs. Padres

 Nick Senzel At The Plate

-- Senzel is batting .278 with two doubles, two home runs and seven walks.
+- Senzel has two doubles, three home runs and seven walks while hitting .310.

-- Senzel will look to extend his five-game hitting streak.
-He's batting .556 with two homers in his last games.
+- Senzel is batting .556 with three homers during his last games and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.